t03i/FlatProt/docs/index.md

 ## Standard Workflow on the command line

-FlatProt provides four main commands for protein structure analysis:
+FlatProt provides four main commands for protein structure analysis.

+!!!note
+The following examples assume you've installed FlatProt with `uv tool add FlatProt`.
+If you're using the no-install option, replace `flatprot` with `uvx flatprot` in all commands.

 ### Single Structure Projection